 So, what will happen if you do not give adequate time to the kid and encourage him/her to learn about personal finance?
 The consequences of financial illiteracy will never be good for your kid.

 People will try to mislead your kid and he/she will become easy prey to fraudulent practices

 Helping the kids to learn about personal finance is not included in the school curriculum yet.
 So, the next option for the kid to learn about personal finance is to learn it at home.
 If you will not take the initiative to teach your kid about personal finance, in no time he/she will become easy prey to fraudulent practices.

 Your kid will be prone to lead a flashy and showy life without thinking about future

 According to The Nielsen Survey, almost one in three American adults with income between $50,000 to $100,000 live a paycheck-to-paycheck life.
 They are forced to take out loans to continue their daily living.
 The majority of persons who are living a paycheck-to-paycheck life are having lack knowledge of finance.
 They think less about the future and get easily attracted to live a lavish life.
 That is why if you teach your kids about personal finance from an early age, their future will be secured and a happier one.

 Your kid will turn into a clueless person in the fast-changing cashless world

 From where you should start teaching your little one about personal finance?

 Experts say that kids become curious about money around age 6 when they watch their elders talking about it.
 So around this time, you can slowly make him/her learn about money and other aspects of personal finance.

 Start with the household budget first

-Some parents shy away from discussing money matters before their kids.
+Some parents shy away from discussing money matters with their kids.
 They think kids should not be indulged in high thinking at such a young age.
 Indeed, it is correct but only partially correct.
 You can guide them to learn about the family budget in a simple way.